 Index Options available

-The S&P 500 is the most common indexed used in these policies, however policyholders have the choice among many indexing strategies to choose from.
-You can also change from one or more indexing option to another and also have access to a fixed account earning a guaranteed amount of interest.
-Your risk strategy will chance throughout the life of your LIRP so make sure that you choose a policy that is flexible.
+The S&P 500 is the most common indexed used in these policies, however, policyholders have the choice among many indexing strategies to choose from.
+You can also change from one or more indexing option to another and also have access to a fixed account earning a guaranteed amount of interest in your cash-value account.

 Depending on the type of life insurance policy you choose, you will have the following options.
-As mentioned earlier, you can use whole life, variable universal life, current assumption universal life and indexed universal life insurance.
+As mentioned earlier, you can use whole life, variable universal life, current assumption universal life, and indexed universal life insurance.

 - Stock Market (Variable Life)- Policyholders can deposit their contributions into mutual fund portfolios, known as sub-accounts by the insurance company they’ve chosen.
 Even though this method may provide more substantial returns, it does put the policyholder at risk if the market severely declines.
 Some consumers stay away from this approach due to the economic collapse experienced in 2008.

 - Index (indexed UL) The accumulated cash value associated with this strategy is tied to the upward performance of a specified stock market index, such as the S&P 500.
 Your LIRP participates in the growth of the index – currently around 9% – 11%.
 Conversely, if the stock market index performs negatively, the accumulation account is credited 0%.
 This is a safe, but manageable way to grow your tax-free money for retirement.

 - Insurance Company Investment Portfolio (whole life or current assumption ul) Policyholders also have the opportunity to accumulate their cash value within the selected insurance company’s investment portfolio.
 Since insurance companies do largely manage risk, the return of these types of arrangements are usually safe, although modest.
 The average return of these types of policies ranges between 2 and 4%.